-Staff/volunteers are given a copy of the core set of safeguarding information (via Net Consent or hard copy):
+Staff/volunteers are given a copy of the core set of safeguarding information:

-- 1. SchoolSafeguarding Policy - 2.
+- 1. School Safeguarding Policy - 2.
 Part One and Annex A of Keeping Children Safe in Education - 3.
 Safeguarding Procedures Part A 'The Practice of Safeguarding' - 4.
 Any other information relevant to their role and responsibilities.